ziyili20/TOAST/README.md

 a data frame of sample information called
 `design`, and a table of cellular composition information (i.e. mixing proportions) called `prop`.
+Instead of a data matrix,
+`Y_raw` could also be a `SummarizedExperiment` object.
 If the cellular composition is not available, our vignette file provides discussions about how to obtain mixing proportions using reference-free deconvolution